 We will address various fields of digital history, including databases as a tool for collecting and analysing sources; computational text analysis; geographical information systems (GIS); and approaches to quantitative and statistical history.
 Participants will have the opportunity to discuss the relevance of digital approaches for their own research.

-You can download the preliminary programme here.
+You can download the programme overview here.

 You can download a list of participants here.